Docking, Norfolk: Buses

-As at 2019, the village's bus service was the 21 running from King's Lynn via Flitcham and Great Bircham and terminating at the Railway Inn near the old station.
+In 2019, the village's bus service was the 21 running from King's Lynn via Flitcham and Great Bircham and terminating at the Railway Inn near the old station.
 This had a basic service of three each way (two on Saturdays), with two extra buses on schooldays and one on Tuesdays only.
 This service was part of the "Go to Town" outreach, a non-commercial venture by the West Norfolk Transport Project which is a registered charity.
-This arrangement has been in place since the shutdown of the Stagecoach in Norfolk bus company in 2018.

 Additionally, in 2019 the Lynx bus company were running a school bus through the village from Dersingham to Wells-next-the-Sea early in the morning, and back in mid-afternoon.
 This was for the benefit of pupils of the Alderman Peel High School.
-The service had a number, 414, and was available to the general public also despite only running on schooldays.

-Before 2018, the village was served by a loop of the so-called Stagecoach "Coasthopper" service, running from King's Lynn to Cromer.
+Before 2018, the village was served by a loop of the Stagecoach "Coasthopper" service, running from King's Lynn to Cromer.
 Some buses on this ran from Brancaster through Docking to Heacham instead of via Hunstanton, and provided the village's route to King's Lynn.
-The village was also on the route 31 from Fakenham to Hunstanton, allowing for connections to Norwich at the former place.
+The village was also on the route 31 from Fakenham to Hunstanton, allowing for connections to Norwich.